Resource figures are current as at 30 December 2014. Commentary is current as of January 2016

 Eastern Iron Ltd's Nowa Nowa Iron project completed its definitive feasibility studies in 2014 and is currently conducting further studies in response to the continuing decline in the iron ore price.
 The project's proposed initial development will occur at the Five Mile deposit.
 In September 2014, the project reported Five Mile's total JORC Resource of approximately 9.05 Mt at an average grade of 50.8% Fe.
 The project is located approximately 270 km east of Melbourne.

 - Agglomeration is the process in which magnetite grains are aggregated into pellets using a chemical binding reagent.
 Pellets are produced in a pelletising plant.

-- Davies Tube Recovery (DTR) testing is a laboratory technique which uses a Davis Tube to recover magnetic particles from an ore samples.
+- Davis Tube Recovery (DTR) testing is a laboratory technique which uses a Davis Tube to recover magnetic particles from an ore samples.
 The per cent mass recovery of magnetic material is determined from the mass of sample recovered compared to the sample mass.
-The recovered magnetic and non-magnetic portions can be analysed for chemical composition (taken from Minotaur Exploration report explanatory notes)
+The recovered magnetic and non-magnetic portions can be analysed for chemical composition (taken from Minotaur Exploration report explanatory notes).